 In order to understand a company’s financial situation, it’s important to understand its financial statements.
 There are three fundamental financial statements that you need to be able to interpret: the income statement, the statement of cash flows, and the balance sheet.
 While all three contain important information, the balance sheet provides a balanced view of the company’s assets, liabilities, and equity.

-In this article, you will learn about the contents and purpose of the balance sheet and how it differs from the statements of income and cash flows.
+In this guide, you will learn about the contents and purpose of the balance sheet and how it differs from the statements of income and cash flows.
 Using this free Balance Sheet Template as a guide, you will learn how to read the line items on a company balance.
 Finally, you’ll learn about the main methods used to analyze and interpret the balance sheet.

 What is a Balance Sheet?